 To make the chocolate mousse:

-- return to the saucepan and stir in heavy whipping cream and heat until simmering and slightly thickened
+- Return it to the saucepan and stir in heavy whipping cream and heat until simmering and slightly thickened.

 Notes about heating the egg yolks and simple syrup: